 I have been working as a counsellor and counselling supervisor in educational organisations, the voluntary sector and private practice for the last 12 years.
-My practice is based in the town of Dursley, Gloucestershire where I offer individual counselling (1-1 and via the phone) and supervision (1-1, phone and SKYPE).
+My practice is based in the town of Dursley, Gloucestershire where I offer individual counselling (in person, via the phone and SKYPE).

 You can contact me via e-mail or telephone (see contact details) for a brief chat and to organise an initial session (at a lower cost than regular counselling).

 For brief, intermediate and longer term contracts I offer you an initial session that will give us an opportunity to meet, to explore what brings you to counselling at this time, how counselling may help and to ask each other any further questions that seem important.
 During this session if we agree to work together, we could decide how many sessions initially we could meet for and how often.
 I can offer short or longer term counselling.

 Sessions last 50 minutes and are usually once a week but meeting with longer gaps is possible.